prof-tejera/homework-2-chao-mu/README.md

 ## Submitting
 Edit this file (README.md) and complete the following:

-- URL to live application:
+- URL to live application: http://h2-e39.s3-website-us-east-1.amazonaws.com/
-- What code editor are you using?
+- What code editor are you using? vim/tmux/bash for life.

 That is all!